 jsguides

 The <dialog> element is HTML’s built-in way to create modal dialogs.
-Before it existed, you had to fake modals with divs, overlays, focus traps, and accessibility hacks. dialog handles most of that for free — focus management, backdrop click dismissal, form submission, the whole thing.
+Before the dialog element existed, you had to fake modals with divs, overlays, focus traps, and accessibility hacks.
+The native dialog element handles most of that for free: focus management, backdrop click dismissal, form submission, the whole thing.

 Browser support is solid now.
 If you’re not using it, you’re doing extra work for a worse result.